ed-andre/nowrepgreen/docs/data-sync-architecture.md

    - Supports filtering by task type, status, and limit
    - Secured with `SYNC_SECRET_KEY`
    - Enables monitoring of task progress

+5. **Empty Data Handler Endpoint** (`/api/internal/empty-data-handler`):
+   - Creates empty tables for all entities when no data is available
+   - Updates views to point to these empty tables
+   - Secured with `SYNC_SECRET_KEY`
+   - Returns detailed information about processed entities

 #### 2. Refactored Trigger.dev Tasks